 Tip 1.
 Stay hydrated.

 During these hot summer months, make it your top goal to keep your body properly hydrated.
-This means you should be drinking the right amount of water for your body’s needs.
-A standard goal that is often recommended is aiming for around 8 glasses of water per day.
+This means you should drink the right amount of water for your body’s needs.
+A standard goal often recommended is around 8 glasses of water per day.

 Of course, it’s not that we can’t enjoy other beverages like soda, juice, etc. However, water is the primary source of hydration our bodies need.

-By focusing on hydration, we can help our bodies protect against a variety of issues (eg. dehydration, heatstroke, overheating, etc.).
-Plus, if you use intermittent catheters or if you deal with frequent urinary tract infections, your doctor may want you to drink plenty of fluids to keep your urine flowing.
+By focusing on hydration, we can help protect our bodies against various issues (e.g., dehydration, heatstroke, overheating, etc.).
+Plus, if you use intermittent catheters or deal with frequent urinary tract infections, your doctor may want you to drink plenty of fluids to keep your urine flowing.
 This helps flush the urinary tract of potentially harmful bacteria.

 Tip 2.
 Perform regular skin checks.